kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 It means that, when they come to activeQ, they are sorted by priority there and taken in this order from activeQ.
 It is important, because preemption of a lower priority pod could happen if a higher priority pod is scheduled later.

-To mitigate this, `lessFn` function of backoffQ's heap will be changed, quantifying the time to make one second windows in which pods will be sorted by priority.
+To mitigate this, `lessFn` function of backoffQ's heap will be changed, splitting the time to make one second windows (by ignoring milliseconds) in which pods will be sorted by priority.
 Those whole windows will be eventually flushed to activeQ, making no change in current behavior.

 ## Design Details